mongodb/docs/source/reference/javascript.rst

    :param out: Specifies the location of the out of the reduce stage
                of the operation.
-Specify a string to write the output of the Map/Reduce job to a collection with that name.
+Specify a string to write the output of the map-reduce job to a collection with that name.
 See below for additional output options.

    :param optional query: A query object, like the query used by the